-The change from Normal Operations to an Enhanced Watch and/or to a SERT Activation of the State EOC is dependent upon the observed threat and expected impact.
+The change in activation levels is highly dependent upon the observed threat and expected impact.
 The following are general guidelines that may support a change in activation level.
-For information on staffing and general responses associated with an activation, please refer to the North Carolina Emergency Operations Basic Plan.
+For information on staffing and general responses associated with an activation level, please refer to the North Carolina Emergency Operations Basic Plan.